pelias/docker/README.md

 At least 8GB RAM is required.

+## How long will it take?

+You should be able to get started with the default Portland-metro area build in under an hour with a fast internet connection.

+On a machine with ~32 CPU cores, a full planet build can be done in under a day with the right settings.

+The interpolation build (`pelias prepare interpolation`), which is [single threaded](https://github.com/pelias/interpolation/issues/264) will take 6+ days for the full planet.
+We generally recommend skipping it when you are first getting started.

+For more info on time estimates and hardware requirements for large build see our [full planet considerations](https://github.com/pelias/documentation/blob/master/full_planet_considerations.md) documentation.

 ## Quickstart build script

 The following shell script can be used to quickly get started with a Pelias build.